Translate English to Vietnamese / Foreigners comment on Vietnamese singers’ English

 Nick Ippel – English language teacher

 I think Ha Anh Tuan’s Cock-tail is interesting.
-The bar/cocktail, is quite open.
+The bar/cocktail topic is quite open.
 He used many metaphors in the lyrics.
 He sings about things that happen in a bar and related things but there are implications in this album.

 [Vietnamese translation - tdntranslation - 248]

-Vietnamese to english translation Vietnamese english translation Vietnamese to english Translate into vietnamese English to Vietnamese English vietnamese translation Translate to vietnamese Translate vietnamese to english Vietnam english translation Translate vietnamese Translate English to Vietnamese English to Vietnamese translation Vietnamese translator Vietnamese translation
+, English to Vietnamese translation.
+There is lack of English to Vietnamese translation / Although there is a fairly massive literature, but literature Vietnam almost unknown in the world. english translation Vietnamese to english Translate into vietnamese English to Vietnamese English vietnamese translation Translate to vietnamese Translate vietnamese to english Vietnam english translation Translate vietnamese Translate English to Vietnamese English to Vietnamese translation Vietnamese translator Vietnamese translation

 In all the films I saw the production values are high, the writing is good and the acting is strong and believable (something I think is somewhat lacking in the Vietnamese TV dramas I have seen).